-For the materials sciences, energy engineering and microelectronics sectors, nano-CT systems are used for the non-destructive analysis of structures and defects in materials, and to enable the investigation of structural and functional materials and to facilitate in-situ monitoring.
-Currently high resolution digital radiography and CT is used to provide a reduced focal spot sizes of below 5 μ m with achievable voxel sizes of 200 nm.
+For the materials sciences, energy engineering and microelectronics sectors, nano- computed tomography (CT) systems are used for the non-destructive analysis of structures and defects in materials, to enable the investigation of structural and functional materials, and to facilitate in-situ monitoring.
+Currently high resolution digital radiography and CT is used to provide a reduced focal spot size of below 5 μ m with achievable voxel sizes of 200 nm.
 However, the resolution of smaller structures could be achieved by a combination of synchrotron radiation or nano-focus tubes and X-ray optics.
 Thus considering the recent development of nanometre structures in highly integrated electronics, and end users requirements, methods for the spot size, shape, and position of X-ray tubes from 100 nm to below 5 μ m are needed.

 Currently, focal spot size information from different manufacturers varies by more than a factor of 2 for similar resolutions and manufacturer information is often given in terms other than spot size.
-In addition to this no international standard or guideline exists for the measurement of spot sizes down to 100 nm and there is no standardised procedure to enable metrological comparison between European and international products. .
+In addition to this, no international standard or guideline exists for the measurement of spot sizes down to 100 nm and there is no standardised procedure to enable metrological comparison between European and international products.
 Therefore, for repeatable accurate measurements to be performed, standard measurement methods are needed for X-ray tubes with spot sizes down to 100 nm, as well as inter- and intra- laboratory comparisons of such methods.

-A first approach for the measurement algorithm was proposed for spot sizes of $1 - 5 \mu m$ and first tests were performed with numeric modelling tools.
-However, for repeatable accurate measurement it is necessary to test and improve the algorithm also for spot sizes < 1 μm before standardisation
+A first approach for the measurement algorithm was proposed for spot sizes of 1 μ m to 5 μ m and first tests were performed with numeric modelling tools.
+However, for repeatable accurate measurement it is necessary to test and improve the algorithm also for spot sizes < 1 μ m before standardisation.